remmel/aframe-volograms/README.md

 # aframe-volograms
 Aframe component to display volograms in web browser.
+Use [volograms-js](https://www.npmjs.com/package/volograms-js).
 I didn't use a lot aframe; do not hesitate to create an issue to suggest another way to use it.